ME-ICA/tedana/docs/reporting.rst

 * **Spectrum:** This plot shows the spectrogram associated with a given component (selected in the summary view).
-The x-axis represents frequency (in Hz), and the y-axis represents spectral amplitude?
+The x-axis represents frequency (in Hz), and the y-axis represents spectral amplitude.
 Finally, the color of the trace informs us about the component classification status.

 .. image:: /_static/rep01_fftPlot.png